falniak95/assignment/README.md

 # Banking Transaction System

-A real-time banking transaction system with fraud detection capabilities, built using modern microservices architecture, Kafka event streaming, and gRPC communication.
+A real-time banking transaction system with capabilities for fraud detection, suspicious transaction monitoring, and reporting to financial authorities (such as MASAK in Turkey, which tracks high-value transfers to prevent financial crimes).
+The system ensures seamless transaction flow by leveraging a queue-based architecture, allowing real-time detection and reporting without interrupting the transaction process.
+Built using a modern microservices architecture, Kafka event streaming, and gRPC communication, it provides both efficiency and compliance.

 ## Project Overview